qouteall/imm_ptl_wiki_copy/Portal-Customization.md

 - Move the portal entity forward 0.5 blocks: `/portal move_portal 0.5`

-- Make the portal entity not able to transfer entities, turning it into a "video surveillance": `/portal set_portal_nbt {teleportable:0b}`
+- Make the portal entity not able to transfer entities, turning it into a "video surveillance": `/portal set_portal_nbt {teleportable:false}`

 - Make the portal round-shaped: `/portal make_portal_round`